mees-van-wel/hexa-center-website/src/routes/guide/healthcare/dossiers/index.md

 Changes made to programs are not carried over to programs already added to the dossier timeline.
 For example, changes made to the title of a program will not carry over to the version of the program already added to the dossier.

-Adding a program to a dossier is more akin to **copying** over that program,rather than linking it to the already existing dossier.
+Adding a program to a dossier is more akin to **copying** over that program, rather than linking it to the already existing dossier.
 Keep this in mind when adding a program to a dossier, its best to **finish editing a program before adding it to dossiers**.

 ## 8. Filling out questionnaires